If you use social networks on a daily basis, you will probably have discovered fake profiles on Facebook, Instagram or Twitter more than once.

 What can you do as a user?

-How to deal with fake profiles
+How to deal with fake accounts

 Social networks have their own mechanisms to avoid these fake accounts or bots.
 The typical ‘captcha’ to detect whether you are a robot or not are an example of this.